 What do “Black Panther” & “The First Wives Club” both have in common?
 If you recall Marvel’s Black Panther becoming a global success in terms of postive reviews among critics, movie goers & fans alike, The King Of Wakanda made box office records such as earning a grand total of $1 billion dollars involving a black superhero, making an appearance on the cover of Time Magazine & Viola Davis buying a movie theater as a sign to introduce children to a superhero as a postive influence among them.

-Twenty Two Years ago, a film called The First Wives Club came out the same year as Independence Day.
+22 Years Ago, the aforementioned film, The First Wives Club came out the same year as Independence Day.
 The film stars Goldie Hawn, (Kate Hudson’s real life mother) Diane Keaton & Bette Midler as three middle-aged friends who reunite after their friend commits suicide.
 They discover the terrible reason behind their friend’s suicide.
 The Trio decide to make matters into their own hands by establishing a club involving justice against their husbands and avenge their fallen friend by establishing their club.

 The answer on why Black Panther & The First Wives Club both have in common?
 Well, each respective film made box office records and appear on a separate issue on Time Magazine.